cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 = How do I set-up a product feed for Google Shopping? = Please check out our Youtube tutorial: [youtube https://www.youtube.com/watch?v=2XzxwKDufGw]

-= How do I set-up a product feed for Facebook Dynamic Ads? = Please check out our Youtube tutorial: [youtube https://www.youtube.com/watch?v=Ld-2Kj-_Dow]
+= How do I set-up a product feed for Dynamic Ads? = Please check out our Youtube tutorial: [youtube https://www.youtube.com/watch?v=Ld-2Kj-_Dow]

 = What file formats does this plugin support? =